MorganBergen/xrpl-docs/src/build-rippled/README.md

 conan is a package manager for c++ ensuring that the process of installing, upgrading, configuring, and managing software packages or libraries.  the key concepts to understand conan for is

+conan is written in a platform independent style, the recepie works on every platfrom on every configuration with every compiler!

 1.  `Conanfile.py` this is the configuration file used by conan to define and manage dependencies for the project and it specifies the package name, version, build options, and dependencies.

 2.  **profiles** profiles in conan define the settings and options for your build enviroment.  they include settings like the compiler version, build type, and options specific to your platform.  profiles help ensure consistent builds across different machines.